Nagendra1997/dummypy/troubleshooting.md

 Turn on the Enable On-Premise switch and your app connection should get redirected to your server immediately!

-- Getting Error: MySQL Connection Failed -- Can't connect to MySQL server in server logs 1.Check your databse host address ,hostname and other details is matching to the details you have entered in console.
+### Getting Error: MySQL Connection Failed -- Can't connect to MySQL server in server logs
+1.Check your databse host address ,hostname and other details is matching to the details you have entered in console.
 2. Please check you have granted the necessary permissions to access your database from your hostname address.
 3. Check your firewall configuration and ensure that is configured properly for allowing connections from your hostname address.
 (You can use the tool iptables to check your firewall configuration)
 4. Stop your docker container and then start it.

--Getting Error: Unable to verify app token - network error in server logs Check your firewall configuration and verify it is configured to allow connections from your host server.Then,stop your docker container and then start it.
+### Getting Error: Unable to verify app token - network error in server logs
+Check your firewall configuration and verify it is configured to allow connections from your host server.Then,stop your docker container and then start it.

-- How can I stop the docker container running Mesibo?
+### How can I stop the docker container running Mesibo?
 Get the CONTAINER_ID of the docker container you are running using
 ```
 sudo docker ps